 Sometimes the barriers to upgrading processes to become more sustainable comes down to one thing: funding.
 Governments around the world understand this; that’s why many offer incentives in the form of tax breaks, rebates and grants.
 In addition to saving you costs, deciding to become more sustainable could mean a cash injection for our business.

 As a bonus, it could also make you more attractive to governmental contracts, since thanks to the Paris Agreement, most countries have mandated reduction targets for greenhouse gas emissions.

 5. It can boost staff retention and well-being

 Manufacturing companies have a large turnover, costing them hundreds of thousands if not millions of dollars.
 It is no secret that happy workers feel more loyal to their businesses and will tend to contribute more innovative ideas, so the feelgood component of working for a company that makes a difference should not be overlooked.
 Becoming sustainable could not only save you thousands in recruitment, it could improve productivity, too.

-As you can see, becoming a sustainable manufacturer is a multi-step process – from reduced energy consumption to enhanced employee engagement.
+As you can see, sustainability in manufacturing is a multi-step process – from reduced energy consumption to enhanced employee engagement.
 However, if done right the investment involved can yield multiple returns.
 And in an increasingly competitive business environment those gains cannot be overlooked.

 Pingback: 3 Financial Benefits of Running a Green Operation | EcoMENA